tonyhffong/Lint.jl/README.md

     return false
 end
 ```
-* To run, you must make sure your Julia session already knows about your package by
-having done `using <your package>` first.

 ## Advanced lint helper interface information
 * the context argument `ctx` has a field called `data` typed `Dict{Symbol,Any}`.